MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Reference<TAggregate> so that it now has a static Create variant, capable of accepting an id and optional version.
 - Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.
 - Changed Architecture.Ddd.SignedVersion so that the custom formatted string retutned when ToString is invoked now takes account of the empty state.
+- Changed Architecture.Ddd.SignedVersion so that it can now be implicitly cast to its constituent parts (Number, Signature).